 Define your own oft-used commands by pressing F7.
 Make sure 'Press Button' is one of them (right).

 One of the more memorable deaths involves you being the unwitting prey for a giant spider.
 Defeating it has one of the more convoluted solutions, but it is indicative of the game as a whole.
 On the asteroid surface, a skylight peers down into the greenhouse where it lives.
 It is made of glass, so smashing it with a hammer will destroy anything living beneath it.
 You can now safely make it pass the arachnid's guts to get to the other side.
 Getting past creatures makes up the bulk of the game, and they require you to use a specific item on them or somehow manipulate their environments.
 Generally, it's rather easy even without the hints gathered from notes and noticeboards placed around the station.
-Even if the puzzles are rather simple, I still found them entertaining enough to figure out.
+The puzzles may be rather simple, but I still found them entertaining enough to figure out.

 Looks like I've been turned into spider food! (left).